NonlinearOscillations/HarmonicBalance.jl/docs/src/examples/wave_mixing.md

 If we only have a cubic nonlineariy $\alpha$, we observe the normal duffing oscillator response with no response at $2\omega$.

 We would like to investigate the three-wave mixing of the driven Duffing oscillator.
-This means we can excite the system resonantly if the oscillation frequencies $\omega_1$ and $\omega_2$ fullfil the conditions $\omega_1\pm\omega_2=\pm\omega_0$.
+This means we can excite the system resonantly if the oscillation frequencies $\omega_1$ and $\omega_2$ fulfil the conditions $\omega_1\pm\omega_2=\pm\omega_0$.
 Here, we will especially focus on the degenerate three wave mixing, where $\omega_2=\omega_0$ such that $2\omega_0=\omega_1$.
 This is a very important process in quantum optics, since it allows us to generate photons with a frequency in the visible range from photons with a frequency in the infrared range.
 This is called frequency doubling and is used in many applications, e.g. in laser pointers.

 ````@example wave_mixing
 varied = (ω => range(0.9, 1.2, 200))